 British binoculars from the 1950s and 1960s

 British made binoculars from the 1950s and 1960s are the best kept vintage secret.
-At the time firms such as Ross, Barr & Stroud and Wray struggled to compete against German and Japanese imports.
+At the time firms such as Ross, Barr & Stroud and Wray struggled to compete against Japanese imports.
 They turned out well-made binoculars which were just too expensive in the highly competitive market.

 Today, collectors focus on military binoculars or German made Zeiss binoculars.
 British made civilian binoculars from this era are largely ignored.
 Most benefit from coated lenses, a significant advance over pre-war glasses, and can offer top quality optics at bargain basement prices.